-New developments of mathematical models, numerical algorithms, and software libraries for the FronTier-MHD code enabled simulations of 3D MHD with geometrically complex interfaces
+Further development of mathematical models and software libraries for the FronTier-MHD code

 Deformation of the mercury jet entering 15 Tesla solenoid has been established.
 The design angle between the jet and solenoid axis has been changed to 33 mrad.